1100 - Filling Positions

 3.1.11.
 Program Area: Staffing program areas relate to budget program areas and assigned program responsibility.
 As a minimum, program areas are divided into Secondary Education, Elementary Education, Special Education, Vocational, and classified programs not directly assigned to a school.
 Organizational assignments are normally identified on the District Organizational Chart.
 Elementary and secondary education programs will have a certificated and classified element.

 3.1.12.
-Provisional Employees: Provisional employees are those who have not completed three years of employment with the District.
-(Neg.
-4-20-99)
+Provisional Employees: Provisional employees are those who have not completed the required years of qualifying provisional employment necessary to achieve Career Employee status with the District.
+One-Year/Temporary Employees are not Provisional Employees.

 3.1.13.
 Staffing Plan: The staffing plan is a concise document divided into program areas identifying projected staff overages and shortages for the next school year.
 Excess, replacement, and newly established positions are individually identified in the plan.
 It is updated as needed, at least annually.
 It, also, identifies standards, FTE limits or ratios, used to support programmed staffing levels.